A two-day climb of Monte Paradiso (4,061 m)

 Rescue, search and repatriation insurance & cancellation, interruption and luggage insurance

-Hire of technical mountaineering equipment (if not owned)
+Hire of technical mountaineering equipment (if not owned): mountaineering boots, crampons, ice axe, harness and helmet.

-Lunch on Day 1 (please bring a packed lunch) + drinks, water, extras, food for the climb
+Lunch on Day 1 (please bring a packed lunch) + drinks, extras, food for the climb

 Anything not mentioned under “the price includes”